-Right until closure in 1984, South Pelaw Junction itself was signalled using semaphore signals although colour light signals were in use on the approach from Ouston Junction.
+Right until closure, the line from South Pelaw Junction, all the way to Consett was signalled using semaphore signals although colour light signals were in use on the approach from Ouston Junction from the 1960s.

-Below is the Signalling Diagram for the junction from 1963 when the South Pelaw Colliery sidings (to the top of the diagram) and all of the Stella Gill Sidings were still in use.
+Below is the Signalling Diagram for South Pelaw Junction from 1963 when the South Pelaw Colliery sidings (to the top of the diagram) and all of the Stella Gill Sidings were still in use.
 The line from the Ouston Junction and the East Coast Mail Line comes in from the bottom left with the climb up to Consett starting bottom right.

 Reproduced with permission from John Hinson

 The 1970 signalling diagram for Carr House West can be found here: https://signalbox.org/diagrams.php?id=814 and the 1950 diagram for Carr House East here: https://signalbox.org/diagrams.php?id=815

 The distant signal, situated at the top of Pelton Bank, for the down line to South Pelaw Junction from Consett.
 (1985) Photo copyright Mark Goadby

 With the abandoned site of Stella Gill sidings in the foreground, a bracket signal which used to control access to the junction for trains approaching from Consett.
 (June 1984) Photo copyright Mark Goadby

 Photographs of the front of the South Pelaw signal box are relatively rare.
 Taken in 1982 by which time some of the junction trackwork had already been lifted.
 Photo copyright Mark Goadby

 With the bridge carrying Pelton Lane in the background, a bracket signal stands unused on the approach to the junction (June 1984).
 Photo copyright Mark Goadby